Is Younique MLM a Scam Pyramid Scheme? – Exposed in My Review!

 Younique Reviews and Complaints

-For example, on TrustPilot, the company has got a “Poor” rating with over 60% of reviews saying that Younique MLM is an outright scam (examples below).
+For instance, on TrustPilot, the company has received a “Poor” rating, with over 60% of reviews labelling Younique MLM as a scam (examples provided below).

 Younique Reviews

-This doesn’t mean that Younique is a scam.
-However, it indicates that their MLM business is not well perceived by users.
+Although this doesn’t imply that Younique is a scam, it highlights that their MLM business is unfavourably perceived by users.

 Positive Reviews